'George Floyd Park' has Minneapolis Park Board puzzled

 The sign had read George Todd Park until someone added Floyd's surname on Saturday night.

-The park along the 5600 block of Chicago Avenue S. is roughly 2¼ miles south of where a police officer pinned Floyd to the pavement before he died May 25.
+The park along the 5600 block of S. Chicago Avenue is about 2¼ miles south of where a police officer pinned Floyd to the pavement before he died May 25.

 A Minneapolis Park and Recreation Board maintenance worker happened to see the "George Floyd Park" sign Sunday at the wedge-shaped park just east of Diamond Lake.

-He took a few photographs for his superiors to see and noted that the added decal was the same font as what was on the original sign.
+He took a few photographs for his supervisors to see and noted that the added decal was the same font as what was on the original sign.

 Sommers said the Park Board does not have any immediate plans to remove the decal.